metrique/laravel-cdnify/README.md

 Config defaults can be configured by editing `config/cdnify.php` in your main application directory.

-You can publish the  `config/cdnify.php` config file to your application config directory by running `php artisan vendor:publish`
+You can publish the  `config/cdnify.php` config file to your application config directory by running `php artisan vendor:publish --tag="cdnify-config"`

 ### CDNify